thunderheadone/one-sdk-flutter/flutter_example/README.md

 #### Run the Android app
 To run the app in:
-* Terminal: Have the Android running and run the following command:
+* Terminal: Have the Android emulator running and run the following command:
     ```
     $ flutter run
     ```